rillone/Anaconda-VirtualBox/README.md

 - VirtualBox Guest Additions (bidirectional clipboard between host and guest, shared folders capable, Seamless Mode...)
 - Anaconda 3 distribution with tons of data science and big data libraries
 - Conda (package manager) allows you to add more software
-- Anaconda Navigator allows you to launch apps easily and install new
+- Anaconda Navigator allows you to launch apps easily and install new ones
 - Python 3
 - IPython
 - Spyder IDE